markr1961/ST-CubeMX-projects/AdaFruit_LCD_SD_joystick/readme.md

 2 white LED backlight, transistor connected.
 Defaults to ‘on’ but can be connected to a digital pin for PWM or simply turning off
 Comes with header, requires soldering!

-There is example projects in CubeMX for L073 and the binary demonstration files are available from the STM32L073RZ-Nucleo page in the Binary Resources section. see: https://www.st.com/en/evaluation-tools/nucleo-l073rz.html
+There is an example project in CubeMX for L073 and the binary demonstration files are available from the STM32L073RZ-Nucleo page in the Binary Resources section. see: https://www.st.com/en/evaluation-tools/nucleo-l073rz.html